FAIRmat-NFDI/data-modeling/synthesis_and_sample/README.md

 - dispersion
 - policrystalline powder

-What should be described in SAMPLE Section:
+What should be described in COMPONENT Section:

-- general attributes (ID, name, etc)
+ - it decorates the SAMPLE or SUBSTANCE classes with non-intrinsic features, such as the amount or concentration used in a specific experiment

 # 2 Application definitions